Civil No-Contact Cases for No Contact Orders in NC

 - Order the respondent to cease harassment of the victim.

 - Order the respondent not to abuse or injure the victim.

 - Order the respondent not to contact the victim by telephone, written communication, or electronic means.

 - Order the respondent to refrain from entering or remaining present at the victim’s residence, school, place of employment, or other specified places at times when the victim is present.

 - Order other relief deemed necessary and appropriate by the court.

-If the Court finds that you have suffered unlawful conduct committed by the respondent, a “permanent” civil no-contact order may be issued if the court additionally finds that process was properly served on the respondent, the respondent has answered the complaint and notice of hearing was given, or the respondent is in default.
+If the Court finds that you have suffered unlawful conduct committed by the respondent, a “permanent” civil no contact order in NC may be issued if the court additionally finds that process was properly served on the respondent, the respondent has answered the complaint and notice of hearing was given, or the respondent is in default.
 A “permanent” order is effective for a period of one year, and may be extended if “good cause” is shown.
 There is no requirement that another unlawful act has been committed for a permanent order to be renewed.